 Salmon

-Salmon, as a fatty fish, is excellent for promoting good sleep.
+Salmon, as a fatty fish, is excellent for promoting a good night's sleep.
 It's rich in omega-3 fatty acids, known to enhance serotonin production, a neurotransmitter that plays a critical role in sleep regulation.

 Omega-3s also contribute to the production of melatonin, the hormone that helps regulate your sleep-wake cycle.
 Plus, the vitamin D content in salmon further supports sleep regulation.